rahgadda/Svelte/README.md

   - It provides as a `small bundle size`.
   - Relies on `Templates` instead of using extension languages like `JSX`.
     - It has good readability as HTML, CSS and JS are available in single `.svelte` file.
-    - The structure of `.svelte` file is given below
+    - The structure of `.svelte` file is given below:
       ```markdown
       <script>
         export let name;